 To check the clearance at the withers, place your hand on edge and slide your fingers between the withers and the gullet (with no saddle pad).
-You should be able to place between 2 and 4 stacked fingers into this space.
+You should be able to place between two and four stacked fingers into this space.
 (Guide's note: this clearance should be checked while mounted as well.)

 ShouldersLarge shouldered horses can be constricted by a saddle with a bar width and angle that is too narrow with the saddle forcing the shoulders against the saddle tree bars.
 On a thin-shouldered horse, a saddle that's too wide can ride forward onto the shoulder blades causing discomfort and restricting movement.